Companies that use UserCentrics

 All consent management UserCentrics

-UserCentrics We detected 9,235 customers using UserCentrics and 397 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (6%) and the most common company size is 51-200 employees (30%).
-Our methodology involves detecting JavaScript snippets or configurations on customer websites.
+UserCentrics We detected 9,845 companies using UserCentrics and 733 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (7%) and the most common company size is 51-200 employees (30%).
+We find new customers by detecting JavaScript snippets or configurations on customer websites.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login